cs50nestm/web/bubble_objects/README.md

 ## Now with Objects

-Here's the same program built with objects.
+Here's the same program as above built with objects.
 This may not seem like a huge change from before, but we're headed in the right direction.

 ```javascript
 let bubbleSize = 20;